 This goal was established in a previous LCAP cycle and is being carried forward because it continues to be relevant and important.
-While our certificated retention rates are meeting or exceeding our 2026-27 target, our classified retention rate shows a need to maintain strong recruitment strategies and ensure that strong support systems are in place for newly hired educators.
+While staff retention rates are meeting or exceeding our 2026-27 target, we know that we must maintain strong recruitment strategies and ensure that strong support systems are in place for newly hired educators.
 In response to the national teacher shortage and limited availability of qualified candidates, ISANA has developed internal educator pipelines and built partnerships with external organizations to broaden our applicant pool.
 Many of our educators begin with us as classified staff and make a successful transition to certificated positions.